 Apart from the many unique features that identify and track physical materials and packages, other warehouse management software features include managing the labor side of warehouse operations.

 Workforce planning software has come a long way in just a few years.
-Vendors today can integrate sophisticated labor management modules into some of the best warehouse management systems that companies use as part of their enterprise automation solutions.
+Vendors today can integrate sophisticated labor management modules into some of the best warehouse management software that companies use as part of their enterprise automation solutions.
 Labor management tools can identify staff and maintain staff schedules, while also matching individual staff members to tasks.
 The labor side of the equation is critically important in making sure that planned activities actually happen as they were planned.
 These labor management features often include hours tracking for individual workers, a scheduling dashboard, and a long-term reporting feature that shows personnel-hours per project.

 Dashboards and Intuitive Interfaces